 Local associations of a special kind are an amalgamation of one or more Landkreise with one or more Kreisfreie Stadte to form a replacement of the aforementioned administrative entities at the district level.
 They are intended to implement simplification of administration at that level.

 Typically, a district-free city or town and its urban hinterland are grouped into an association or Kommunalverband besonderer Art.
-Such an organization requires issuing special laws by the governing state since they are not covered by the normal administrative structure of the respective states.
+Such an organization requires issuing special laws by the governing state since the normal administrative structure of the respective states does not cover them.

 Municipalities (Gemeinden): Every rural district and every Amt is subdivided into municipalities, while every urban district is a municipality in its own right.
-There are (as of 6, March 2009 [update]) 12,141 municipalities, which are the smallest administrative units in Germany.
+There are (as of 6, March 2009 [update]) 12,141 municipalities, Germany’s smallest administrative units.

 See Related: Best Christmas Markets in Germany